 - Continue to encourage social distancing of at least 1.5m.
 This includes team meetings, workstations, production lines, picking rotations, smoking areas, lunch, break and change rooms.

-- Review shift arrangements and limit opportunities for large gatherings in the workplace (e.g. lunchrooms, change rooms, car parks, etc.).
+- Review shift arrangements and limit opportunities for large gatherings in the workplace, for example lunchrooms, change rooms, car parks, and so on.

-- Divide staff into teams and limit interaction between these teams (e.g. increase time between shifts) to reduce the number of staff that may need to quarantine should an employee contract COVID-19.
+- Divide staff into teams and limit interaction between these teams, for example increase time between shifts to reduce the number of staff that may need to quarantine should an employee contract COVID-19.

 - Non-essential workers should not enter the workplace.
-Encourage phone or videoconferencing to undertake business.
+Encourage phone or videoconferencing instead of face to face meetings.

-- Know the symptoms of COVID-19 (fever, cough, sore throat and shortness of breath) and ensure employees stay home if they have any symptoms or have been in contact with someone who does.
+- Know the symptoms of Covid-19 such as fever, cough, sore throat and shortness of breath and ensure employees stay home if they have any symptoms or have been in contact with someone who does.

 - Exclude sick people from the workplace.

-Have a designated isolation area ready if they display flu-like symptoms while at work.
+- Designate and prepare an isolation area to be used if they display flu-like symptoms while at work.